Approximating smooth, multivariate functions on irregular domains: Numerical results and discussion

 { The situation is slightly different if the function samples $f(\bm{y})$, $\bm{y} \in \Upsilon$, are corrupted by noise.
-In the setting of applications involving ill-posed problems, an optimal choice of the regularization parameter often involves the corner of the L-curve \cite{PCHansenLCurve}.
-Yet, the method of this paper remains robust in this setting: the presence of noise merely implies that the limiting accuracy is determined by the maximum of $\epsilon$ and the noise level. }
+In the setting of ll-posed problems, an optimal choice of the regularization parameter often involves the corner of the L-curve \cite{PCHansenLCurve}.
+Yet, the method of this paper remains robust in the noisy setting: the presence of noise merely implies that the limiting accuracy is determined by the maximum of $\epsilon$ and the noise level. }

 { The above discussion assumes sufficient oversampling so that the constant $C_{\Upsilon,\Lambda,\epsilon}$ in Theorem \ref{t:acc_stab_cond} satisfies $C_{\Upsilon,\Lambda,\epsilon} \lesssim 1$.
 The parameter $\epsilon$ also affects this constant.
 Generally, $C_{\Upsilon,\Lambda,\epsilon}$ increases as $\epsilon$ decreases, reflecting the fact that as $\epsilon$ decreases more singular values are retained and the regularized approximation space becomes larger.
-Hence, smaller $\epsilon$ generally means worse conditioning and accuracy of the approximation.
-Or equivalently, a higher sample complexity is required to maintain the same level of conditioning and accuracy.
+Hence, smaller $\epsilon$ generally means worse conditioning and accuracy of the approximation for fixed $M$.
+Or equivalently, a larger $M$ is required to maintain the same level of conditioning and accuracy.
 Note that this is not reflected in the sample complexity analysis conducted in \S \ref{s:sampcomp}, wherein the dependence on $\epsilon$ was ignored (recall Lemma \ref{l:CUB}).
 Nevertheless, this has a practical impact.
 If one requires only low accuracy (or if accuracy is limited by noise in data), then it is disadvantageous to take $\epsilon$ any smaller than needed. }

 { These assertions are confirmed in Fig.\ \ref{f:RegularityTest2}.
 For all choices of $M$ and $N$, a larger $\epsilon$ implies a smaller constant $C_{\Upsilon,\Lambda,\epsilon}$.
 These phenomena have also been investigated for the closely related \textit{Fourier extension} approximation in the one-dimensional setting, see \cite{FEParameterSelection}.
 See also \S \ref{s:conclusion} for some further comments and formulation of open problems. }